 She deployed to Iraq in 2008 and worked in the armory, where she maintained weapons and equipment.
 As an expression of her devotion to her job and country, she prayed over the arsenal and her fellow soldiers before each mission — even while in severe pain due to foot and ankle injuries.
 When several soldiers in her unit were injured by an improvised explosive device the day after she was sent home for medical treatment, she became overcome with survivor’s guilt, a form of post-traumatic stress disorder (PTSD).

 “It tore me apart.
-The one time I wasn’t there someone got hurt,” Donna recalls.
+The one time I wasn’t there, someone got hurt,” says Donna.

-Back stateside, Donna had her own injuries to deal with.
+Back stateside, Donna not only had to deal with the emotional pain she was feeling, but also her own physical injuries.
 Multiple surgeries were required to repair damaged tendons, torn ligaments, and fractured bones in her feet and ankles.
 After two years in a wheelchair, “I was so depressed I wanted to quit on life,” Donna says.

 That’s when she learned about Wounded Warrior Project® (WWP) and was invited to a Soldier Ride® in Jacksonville, Florida.
 But Donna was unsure if she could ride a bike because she was in a wheelchair at the time.

 “I was like, ‘Soldier Ride?
 I can’t ride a bike,’” says Donna.
 “But I was told, ‘You know what?
 Just come on out.
 We’ve got something for you.’
 I had never heard of a handcycle before.”